Let a local tour expert organize a day cruise and swim in the clear sea waters of the Saronic gulf islands near Athens.

 NOT INCLUDED in the price:

-* 3.00 euro per person, being the entrance ticket to each monastery, and
+* 3.00 euro per person, is the entrance ticket to each monastery, and

-* Your lunch and drinks in the train and while you are in Kalampaka.
+* Your lunch and drinks on the train and while you are in Kalampaka.

 * You collect your tickets from us and settle the account, at least a day before departure.